courtneysimonse/sicily-immigrants/README.md

 |   9   |    Derase    |     Luigi     |       Unknown        |     Unknown      |   Unknown    |        Italy        |           MESSINA           |        New York         |  Staying in the USA [Transit]; Stowaway [Travel]  |       63       |   Messina    |    Alesia    | Messina & Naples | 04/25/1885  |

  + I aggregated "Final Destination" data to match duplicates in the juypter notebook [destinations.ipynb](project-files/destinations.ipynb).
  + I added geocoding results from [geocoding.ipynb](project-files/geocoding.ipynb) back to the passenger data to create [sicily_passengers.csv](data/sicily_passengers.csv), used in the map.
+For each destination, I used the center point of the reported area (city or state).
+I filtered out the country-level data points.
  + I used QGIS to filter the Italy province GeoJSON to include only features in Sicily, creating [sicily.geojson](data/sicily.geojson).

 ### Map